mtwichel/mason_bricks/bricks/github_actions_dart/README.md

 ## Tips
 - You can exclude packages from the generation by changing the `exclude` variable.
 Just make sure it's formatted as an array of strings.
-- You can control the test coverage threshold by changing the `minCoverage` variable.
 - You can exclude lines of code from coverage on the packages by adding a *coverage_exclude* section to the package's `pubspec.yaml` file.
+- You can control the test coverage two ways:
+  - The first priority is on the package's `pubspec.yaml` file by setting the `minimum_coverage` field.
+  - The second priority if the `minCoverage` variable passed into the brick.
+  - If neither is set, a default of 100% will be set.

-`pubspec.yaml`
+Example `pubspec.yaml`
 ```yaml
 name: my_awesome_dart_package